Swim with the Manatees - Touch Down in the TEE-ZONE - Homosassa

 - Photo package available at the end of your tour

-- Pontoon boats hold up to 16 people
+- Pontoon boats hold up to 10 people, but the average in homosassa is 7 people on a boat.

 - Departing from River Safaris - Homosassa